 Meteors by the Dark of the Moon

 - Look towards the part of the sky that is darkest, away from the Moon.
 The meteors will appear anywhere in the full expanse of the night sky.
+Don’t bother hunting for the Geminids’ radiant point (the constellation Gemini), as the meteors will be easily seen throughout the sky.

 - It probably takes our eyes about 20 minutes to truly adapt to dark skies.
 The Geminid meteor showers tend to come fast and quick with very bright white lights.